raspberrypilearning/slug/en/step_7.md

 --- /hints ---

 + Check if this coordinate is in the slug list.
-If it is, pick a new one.
+If it is, pick a new one and check it, until the coordinate you pick isn't inside the slug list.

 [[[generic-python-item-in-list]]]